labscommunity/protocol-land-sync/README.md

 To sync a repository with Protocol Land, you can either run it manually from your local Git repository's root folder or set up a GitHub Action if your repository is hosted on GitHub.

-For both methods, **you need an Arweave wallet with some $AR** to pay for the upload, unless your repository uses less than 100KB of data.
+For both methods, **you need an Arweave wallet with some $AR** to pay for the upload.

 ### GitHub Actions